-This quote from the movie: “The Godfather” was made by the Don when talking to his son.
+During a conversation with the Don’s son, he made this quote from the movie: “The Godfather.”.
 But, this does not hold up in the cases read from the Bible as nothing good ever came from marrying into the pagan nations.

-Samson went against his parents wishes as well as God’s law when he married the Philistine woman – and he would later pay dearly for his actions.
+In marrying the Philistine woman, Samson went against his parents’ wishes as well as God’s law – and he would later pay dearly for it.

 Love in Christ